MadsDoodle/LangGraph-Research-Agent-v2/README.md

 ## 🎯 Overview

-The Research AI Agent is a sophisticated tool that automates academic literature searches across multiple databases including arXiv, PubMed, Semantic Scholar, and CrossRef.
-It can download papers, extract content from PDFs, and engage in intelligent conversations about research topics.
+The Research AI Agent is a comprehensive system that automates academic exploration across databases such as arXiv, PubMed, Semantic Scholar, and CrossRef.
+Beyond database search, it can intelligently search the web for relevant research on any topic, download and parse papers, and assist users in querying, summarizing, and analyzing complex research content.

+It goes a step further — the agent can generate new research papers in authentic academic formatting and structure, synthesizing insights from multiple sources while maintaining coherence and originality.

+With full frontend integration, the system offers an intuitive, visually engaging interface that enhances usability, making advanced research interactions feel fluid, intelligent, and beautifully designed.

 ## 🎨 Visual Interface